 However, the government is considering legalizing the recreational use of marijuana in cafes and hospitality places in the capital, Skopje.

-On the other hand, medical cannabis exports have been legal in North Macedonia since 2016.
 The law allows only oils, extracts, and tinctures to be exported, which are measured by weight and not by volume.

 It is important to note that while some countries have legalized cannabis, it is still illegal under international law.